aws-amplify/docs/ios/push-notifications.md

 }
 ```

+Make sure the app builds and runs, and prompts the user for notification authorization.

-2. Add the AppDelegate lifecycle methods to register the device token with AWS pinpoint, and handle push notifications from the foreground and background.
+7. Add the AppDelegate methods to listen on the callbacks from `UIApplication.shared.registerForRemoteNotifications()`.
+Either `didRegisterForRemoteNotificationsWithDeviceToken` will be called indicating successfully registering with APNS or `didFailToRegisterForRemoteNotificationsWithError` indicating a failure.
+On successfully registering with APNS, pass the device token to AWS pinpoint to register the endpoint

 ```swift
 // MARK: Remote Notifications Lifecycle func application(_ application: UIApplication,